The King (2019 film): Historical accuracy

-Rather than a historical documentary film, The King is a 21st century adaptation, of William Shakespeare's 16th century Henriad fictionalised adaptations, of 15th century events; as The Independent opined, "as an adaptation of an adaptation, a few things are bound to have been lost in translation".
+Rather than a historical documentary film, The King is a 21st century adaptation of William Shakespeare's 16th-century Henriad, which are fictionalised adaptations of 15th-century events; as The Independent opined, "as an adaptation of an adaptation, a few things are bound to have been lost in translation".
 After its release, The King became the subject of widespread commentary over its historical accuracy.
 The film, based on the Henriad, a collection of Shakespearean history plays about the monarchs of England, includes several fictional characters (such as John Falstaff) and contains several historical dramatisations of the real events the movie was based on.

 Numerous articles were published on the historicity of The King, analysing the historical accuracy of various elements of the movie.
 The following historical inaccuracies were mentioned: